steve-lebleu/poc-monorepo-storybook/README.md

 - Simple to setup and to use
 - Efficient to manage dependencies
-  - Worksapces allow to share components between applications
+  - Workspaces allow to share components between applications
-  - Worksapces allow to manage dependencies
+  - Workspaces allow to manage dependencies
 - Efficient to scale on the same stack using the same tools
   - Add new applications
   - Add new packages